(Pneumonic Plague; Bubonic Plague; Septicemic Plague; Pharyngeal Plague)

-Health professionals will monitor the patient for changes in status and take appropriate action.
+Health professionals will monitor those with septicemic plague for changes in status and take appropriate action.
 Maintaining adequate heart function, blood pressure, and oxygen supply are of prime importance.

 Antibiotics may prevent infection following close contact with someone who has the disease.
 The drugs should be taken daily while in contact, and for seven days after the last exposure.
-In addition, the caregiver and patient should wear masks.
+In addition, the caregiver and person with plague should wear masks.

 Measures to prevent naturally occurring plague include:

 - Reduce or control rodent population near your home